 It is this mentality that I have ‘channelled’ in the past years, once children were a definite, it ain’t happening.

-I acknowledge that those who have had children and now find themselves alone is a considerably different experience to never having your own children.
+I acknowledge that for those who have had children and now find themselves alone is a considerably different experience than never having your own children.
 But that doesn’t change the fact that there is often grief there too.
-I think considering this has given me some comfort, as having children is not a guarantee for a fulfilled life or not to die alone.
+I think considering this has given me some comfort, as having children is not a guarantee for a fulfilled life or not dying alone.
 It is somewhat universal that most of us, at some point, have to learn how to live without the dependence of children.
 It’s just that those of us that have found ourselves childless have to do it without the joy of ever having had children.

 Tapping into my inner child has helped me accept my childless life